naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 ### Putting the External IP of your New DIY Sovran Pro into your new domain names you just bought at [njal.la](https://njal.la)

-1. Log into your [njal.la](https://njal.la) account
+1. On your New DIY Sovran Pro, log into your [njal.la](https://njal.la) account
 2. Make a "dynamic" record for each subdomain
 3. Njal.la will now display a `curl` command for each sub-domain.
 4. Open the `Terminal` on your New DIY Sovran Pro and type in or copy and paste: